MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Set-OMEMessageRevocation.md

 Use the Set-OMEMessageRevocation cmdlet to revoke Microsoft Office 365 Message Encryption (OME) for a message.
 Revoking encryption prevents the recipient from viewing the message in the Office 365 Message Encryption portal.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).
+For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).

 ## SYNTAX